 In 2017, the sparkling, dense, light-colored green hue became a massive sensation on all social media networks.
 It became so popular that the global matcha market alone in that year was worth $2.5 billion, and it is estimated to reach $4 billion by 2024.
 That is outstanding!

-After conquering the web, the matcha entered the local tea shops and secured a place among the infusions enjoyed by most people.
+After conquering the web, matcha entered the local tea shops and secured a place among the infusions enjoyed by most people.
 It also became a versatile ingredient for kitchen bloggers and has since become the favorite beverage drink for most people.

-Matcha is derived from the plant Camellia Sinensis (the same plant Japanese green tea comes from), which comes in powder form.
+Matcha is derived from the plant Camellia sinensis (the same plant Japanese green tea comes from), which comes in powder form.
 Matcha latte, on the other hand, consists of matcha powder, milk, and water.

-Before we show you how to make matcha latte with marshmallows, let's go through practical ways to make matcha latte and marshmallows.
+Before we show you how to make matcha latte with marshmallows, let's go through practical ways to make matcha latte with marshmallows.
 That way, you can know how to prepare your delicious matcha latte with marshmallows adequately.

-Most people overlook this crucial step when making numerous matcha latte with marshmallows recipes.
+Most people overlook this crucial step when making numerous matcha latte with marshmallow recipes.
 The best and preferable way is to create a thick matcha shot.
 You can do this by mixing the matcha and water in the cup you will use for the latte.
 Another way is to mix them individually and add them later.